 These are those in your community who can help you influence the decision makers.
 Think about who best can provide this service and how their involvement will impact your initiative.

-Ensuring your message is clear and concise will help people understand what it is you want to change and better your chances of positive media coverage.
-Speak positively and with conviction or passion.
+Ensuring your message is clear and concise will help people understand what it is you want to change and why, and improve your chances of positive media coverage.
+Speak positively and with conviction or passion, though be careful not to be too saccharine, negative, or over-emotional.

 Define the central message you plan to deliver throughout the campaign.
 Draft one, clear, concise, and compelling phrase which is ten words or less that can be reiterated to summarize your position or what you are demanding.